-days.
+THE Conferences proceed somewhat slowly.
+There was no meeting either on Friday week or for some following days.
 A difficulty is said to have arisen on the subject of the compensation to be given to Russia for sacrificing Bolgrad and the Isle of Serpents.
 It was found necessary to refer this matter to the respective Governments.
 This prevented any meeting on Friday week, and the further delay took place (if we are to credit the accounts from Paris) owing to England and Austria not being prepared to announce the evacuation of the Danubian Principalities and of the Black Sea immediately after the signing of the Protocols, or until the new line of Russian frontier shall have been verified on the spot by the Commissioners.
 It is calculated that this cannot be effected under two months.
-The Conferences closed on Tuesday-a fact which is thus announced in the Moniteur :---
+The Conferences closed on Tuesday-a fact which is thus announced in the Moniteur:

-"Inspired with the resolutions of the Congress, and wishing to conciliate all interests, the Conference, by unanimous consent, has decided that the frontier line shall follow the Vale of Trajan as far as the river Yalpuck, leaving Bolgrad and Tabak to Moldavia, and that Russia shall retain on the right bank of that stream the town of Komrat, with a territory of about 300 square versts.
-The Isle of Scrpents has been considered as belonging to the mouths of the Danube, and it has offence to which he referred when interrogated in the been agreed that it goes with their destination.
+" Inspired with the resolutions of the Congress, and wishing to conciliate all interests, the Conference, by unanimous consent, has decided that the frontier line shall follow the Vale of Trajan as far as the river Yalpuck, leaving Bolgrad and Tabak to Moldavia, and that Russia shall retain on the right bank of that stream the town of Komrat, with a territory of about 800 square versts.
+The Isle of Serpents has been considered as ship, public and private.
+The municipal government offence to which he referred when interrogated in the been agreed that it goes with their destination.

 The Conference has recognized that it was the intention of the Congress to re-establish by Art.
 21 of the Treaty of Peace, in their former condition, the territories situated west of the new boundary, and to conform itself to the provisions of the negotiators of the peace, it has decided that those territories shall be annexed to Moldavia, with the exception of the Delta of the Danube, which returns directly to Turkey.
 It has been decided, moreover, that, on the 30th of next March at latest, the fixing of the boundary shall be effected, and that at that same date the Austrian troops and the British squadron shall have evacuated the Danubian Principalities and the internal waters of Turkey.
-The Commission of the Principalities, the members of which are already at Constantinople, may therefore at that period proceed to the provinces, and fulfil the mission entrusted to it.
+The Commission of the Principalities, the members of which are already at Constantinople, may therefore at that period proceed to the provinces, and 19th inst.
+A deputation from the Royalists at Neuffulfil the mission entrusted to it.
 As soon as that Commission shall have terminated its labours, it will render an account thereof to the Conference, which will meet at Paris, according to the terms of the 25th Article of the Treaty, to sanction, by a convention, the final agreement come to between the contracting parties relative to the organization of the Principalities."